vitor93gs/swe_runner/README.md

 The main entry point for batch processing tasks.
 This script:
 - Reads task definitions from a Google Sheet or local CSV file
 - Creates individual task folders with required assets
-- Executes each task using the SWE runner in isolated environments
+- Executes each task using the SWE runner to generate solutions
+- Stores model-generated patches for later verification

 Usage:
 ```bash